Introduction to Post Traumatic Stress Disorder

 - PTSD (in a clinical context and in a triage situation following a wide-scale traumatic event such as a terrorist attack),

-- Peritraumatic stress,
+- Peritraumatic stress

-- Peritraumatic dissociation.
+- Peritraumatic dissociation

-Training related to psychological trauma uses the APA (American Psychiatric Association)'s DSM-IV-TR (Diagnostic and Statistical Manual) diagnostic criteria to define the symptoms of post-traumatic stress disorder.
+This course uses the APA (American Psychiatric Association)'s DSM-IV-TR (Diagnostic and Statistical Manual) diagnostic criteria to define the symptoms of post-traumatic stress disorder.

 As a clinical psychologist and associate professor for McGill University’s Department of Psychiatry, Dr. Alain Brunet has been investigating the impact of trauma exposure for more than fifteen years, with a special focus on characterizing risk factors and developing effective treatments for PTSD, such as early intervention or reconsolidation blockade.
 The latter was highlighted by Québec Science magazine as one of the top 10 discoveries of the year in 2008 in Quebec.